jasperpato/CITS5507-Project-1/sequential-v2/README.md

-# Sequential v2
+# Sequential v1

+###TODO:

+- Add option to time the algorithm with minimised overhead such as excessive printing and error checking

-To run:
+###To run:

 ```console
 cd sequential-v1/src